 A trophy winner at six different European clubs, and worshipped still by fans at Valencia, Liverpool and Newcastle United.

-He has never shied away from difficult, high-pressure assignments, and certainly hasn't succeeded everywhere - Inter Milan and Napoli fans won't remember his stints fondly.
+He has never shied away from difficult, high-pressure assignments, and certainly hasn't succeeded everywhere - Inter Milan and Napoli fans will join the Everton faithful in not remembering his stints fondly.

 However, few in the game can match his list of honours: two La Liga titles, a Champions League, two UEFA Cup/Europa Leagues, a FIFA Club World Cup and many other domestic and continental trophies.